lsst-dm/dmtn-213/index.rst

 Since the site-local Butler Registry and Datastore have all needed information about locally-present datasets, they could be used to generate QGs for workflows submitted to the site.
 Since the URIs in its Datastore are already site-local, no translation step would be needed.

-Essentially this would be using Campaign Management to do single-site workflow execution at each site independently, although Rucio, Rucio registration in the merge job, and the replica monitor are still necessary to replicate outputs.
+Essentially this would be using Campaign Management to do single-site workflow execution at each site independently, although Rucio, Rucio registration in the merge job, and the Replica Monitor are still necessary to replicate outputs.

 One complication with this model is determining how workflow submission to PanDA (or the underlying site batch system) would be done.
 If a global PanDA submission is desired to allow centralized tracking of all workflows, then the QG and EB (or at least their locations) would seem to need to be transferred back to the USDF for inclusion in that submission.